-- 1. The SMART SYSTEM control module uses temperature sensing of both supply and return areas of the heat exchanger.
+- The SMART SYSTEM control module uses temperature sensing of both supply and return areas of the heat exchanger.
 If the flow rate is too low or the outlet temperature too high, the control module modulates and shuts the boiler down.
-This ensures boiler shutdown in the event of low water or low flow conditions. - 2.
-In addition, an electronic low water cutoff control is provided.
+This ensures boiler shutdown in the event of low water or low flow conditions. - Some codes and jurisdiction may accept these integral features of the control in lieu of requiring an additional limit control or low water cutoff.
+Consult local jurisdiction to determine.
+A low water cutoff is available from the factory (100173646).